 Instead of saying, for example, that your product is good for family life, tell a story about a boy and his dog, provided, of course, the anecdote is true.
 Illustrate what it is you’re doing and why you’re motivated without directly telling them in the most straightforward way.
 People inherently understand things that stand for other things.
 The greatest figures in literature used stand-ins that became cultural icons in this manner and that are still appreciated decades later.
 Link your concepts with universal tomes that communicate vast concepts while also saying fewer words.
 Tapping into the images around you can take some work but holds unbelievable power.

 Failing To Make It Personal

 People will take an interest in your brand when they understand how it personally applies to them.
+This is where startup narrative matters.
 Put simply, they have to be invested.
 The way to do this is to draw them in to how they can be a part of what it is you are doing.